magomimmo/modern-cljs/doc/second-edition/tutorial-16.md

 results as it happens when `tdd` is launched without specifying any test namespace to be run.

-At the moment we have to accept a tradeoff:
+At the moment we have to accept a trade off:

 * be explicit with the test namespaces you want to run test in by specifying them on the command line with the `-n`;
 * stop and restart the `tdd` task when you need to add tests in a new test namespace.

 ```bash
 boot tdd -n modern-cljs.shopping.validators-test -n modern-cljs.login.validators-test